'Pokemon Sword and Shield' DLC news to be announced tomorrow

 — ポケモン公式ツイッター (@Pokemon_cojp) June 1, 2020

-Both expansions are set to incorporate massive changes to Pokemon Sword and Shield by adding brand new environments and all new Pokemon, as well as other unknown improvements to the game.
+Both expansions are set to incorporate massive changes to Pokémon Sword and Shield by adding brand new environments, Pokémon, as well as other yet unknown improvements to the game.

-A recent datamine the Pokemon Home app seemed to hint that the Pokemon Sword and Shield upcoming DLC would add 21 new items and moves, teasing that the DLC could possibly add additional Pokemon alongside Kubfu.
+A recent datamine on the Pokémon Home app seemed to hint that the upcoming Pokémon Sword and Shield DLC would add 21 new items and moves, as well as possible additional Pokémon alongside Kubfu.

-There has been no updates on The Crown Tundra yet, but The Isle of Armor is set to release by the end of June.